-In structural terms, the 2020 maternal and child health evaluation conducted by the Cortés Health Region shows that the performance indicators of the AIN-C strategy (Atención Integral a la Infancia que cuenta con actividades en nutrición) have been in steady decline since 2014 (start date), reaching their lowest level after the hurricanes.
+In structural terms, the 2020 maternal and child health evaluation conducted by the Cortés Health Region shows that the performance indicators of the AIN-C strategy have been in steady decline since 2014 (start date), reaching their lowest level after the tropical storms.
 In addition, the SESAL/MoH does not currently have a protocol for managing cases of acute malnutrition in children under 5 years of age.

-1. Ensure, in coordination with all actors, the surveillance, early detection, referral and treatment of global acute malnutrition and micronutrient deficiencies among children under 5 years of age, pregnant and lactating women.
+1. Ensure the surveillance, early detection, referral, and treatment of global acute malnutrition and micronutrient deficiencies among children under 5 years of age, and pregnant and lactating women.

-2. Lead actions in the prevention of nutritional deterioration of children under 5 years, pregnant and lactating women in an environment conducive to good development.
+2. Lead actions in the prevention of nutritional deterioration of children under 5 years and pregnant and lactating women in an environment conducive to good development.

 3. Strengthen the coordination and articulation of the Nutrition sector, ensuring the integration of sensitive and specific nutrition activities in key humanitarian sectors, allowing a timely response to emergencies.

-The main objective of the Nutrition Working Group (NWG - Grupo de Trabajo en Nutrición/GTN) is to reduce morbidity and mortality due to acute malnutrition and micronutrient deficiencies in the most vulnerable groups which are children and pregnant and lactating women (PLWs).
+The main objective of the Nutrition Working Group Honduras is to reduce morbidity and mortality due to acute malnutrition and micronutrient deficiencies in children under 5 years old and pregnant and lactating women (PLWs).

-- Lack of expertise in country around Nutrition in Emergencies programs.
+- The need to develop more expertise in the country around Nutrition in Emergencies.

-- In 2021, the Nutrition Sector did not receive any funds through the HRP.
+- In 2021 and 2022, the Nutrition Sector did not receive any funds through the HRP.